OpenTermsArchive/contrib-versions/Facebook/Terms of Service.md

     1. You will not provide any false personal information on Facebook, or create an account for anyone other than yourself without permission.
     2. You will not create more than one personal account.
     3. If we disable your account, you will not create another one without our permission.
-    4. You will not use your personal timeline for your own commercial gain (such as selling your status update to an advertiser).
+    4. You will not use your personal timeline primarily for your own commercial gain, and will use a Facebook Page for such purposes.
     5. You will not use Facebook if you are under 13.
     6. You will not use Facebook if you are a convicted sex offender.
     7. You will keep your contact information accurate and up-to-date.